jlomeli71/MdNotes/README.md

 *****

 ## Adding videos
 I do not have a video of my own yet, but you can add any video available on the internet with this format.
+In the meantime I have included a Mardown video from Traversy Media.
 [![Markdown Crash Course](https://img.youtube.com/vi/HUBNt18RFbo/default.jpg)](https://youtu.be/HUBNt18RFbo)
 > Code:
 ```